cypress-io/cypress/source/guides/dashboard/projects.md

 You can also setup your project to have its test runs recorded and displayed in both the Desktop Application and the Dashboard.

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "Not sure what the Dashboard is?
-[Its our service which displays all of your recorded runs](https://on.cypress.io/guides/dashboard-features)."
+Not sure what the Dashboard is?
+[Its our service which displays all of your recorded runs](https://on.cypress.io/guides/dashboard-features).
-}
-[/block]
+{% endnote %}

 During a run we record all failing tests, logs, screenshots, and videos.